TOGAF Foundation vs Practitioner: Which for 2026?

 Level 1: Foundation – The Fundamentals

-The Foundation exam is designed to ensure you understand the "language" of TOGAF.
+The Foundation exam tests your understanding of the "language" of TOGAF.
 It tests your ability to identify the various phases of the Architecture Development Method (ADM), the content of the Architecture Content Framework, and the role of the Architecture Repository.

 Who is it for?